Anthony Hopkins shares tips for aspiring actors

 Hopkins explains there’s a technique to being scary on screen.
 He says, “Oh yes, I know I can.
 It’s a technique.
 When I read the script of The Silence of The Lambs I thought, ‘Ah, I know how to play this guy.’
 You get a sense of how you could do it: the more subtle and quiet you are, the scarier it is.”

-Hopkins says Laurence Olivier’s mentorship had a major impact and he tries to pass it on to younger actors.
+Hopkins added tips for aspiring actors.
 He says, “I try to help.
 I tell them to stop trying to be cool because it doesn’t work, to instead learn the craft and be disciplined.
 It’s not a competition.
 Being in competition with people is a waste of time.
 How do you compete?
 At the awards?
 You have five people who are happy to have been nominated, then you have four losers later, pretending to be happy.
 It’s all bullshit.
 What’s more important is to keep trying, and to consistently deliver the best you have to offer.”

 More Project Casting Entertainment News: